 Our laboratory has also mapped two additional loci that regulate CA-CRC susceptibility.
 To map these loci, we first defined that A/J mice, contrary to B6 mice, were susceptible to AOM/DSS-induced CA-CRC.
 Then, using forward genetics and (A/J X B6) F1 and F2 cohorts, we identified and mapped a novel A/J-derived CA-CRC susceptibility locus to mouse chromosome 9, centered around marker D9Mit67.
 This novel locus was named Ccs4[78].
 Further analyses of (A/J X B6) F2 mice homozygous for A/J alleles at Ccs4 identified a second locus on the distal part of mouse chromosome 14 (peak marker rs13482311, 93.5 Mb) that acts to regulate tumor susceptibility in an additive fashion with the Ccs4 locus.
 F2 mice homozygous for A/J alleles at both loci (Ccs4 and chromosome 14) are as susceptible to CA-CRC as the A/J controls, while mice homozygous for B6 alleles are as resistant as the B6 controls, thus supporting the role of two loci in this CA-CRC model.
 Two locus systems are rarely identified in human GWAS studies, in part due to the low penetrance of the second locus.
 The ability to detect such interactions in mice provides a framework to search for such associations in humans.
 In our studies, we also detected higher levels of inflammation in the resistant B6 colons, suggesting that elevated inflammation is not the primary driver of this differential CA-CRC susceptibility.
 It is interesting to note that an unrelated locus on chromosome 3, namely Ccs3, is the primary driver of AOM-induced CRC susceptibility in these same strains, suggesting that these CRC loci may be specific to CA-CRC[102].
 The success of this initial genetic screen has led us to hypothesize that other novel genetic factors may also regulate susceptibility to CA-CRC in different inbred mouse strains, which we are currently assessing.

-CONCLUSION AND FUTURE WORK
+CONCLUSION

 CA-CRC is a complex disease arising from a combination of dietary, lifestyle, microbial and genetic factors.
 In addition, disease risk is tightly correlated with severity, location and duration of colonic inflammation (IBD).
 CA-CRC risk is increased in early-onset IBD patients and this specific subset of IBD patients is increasing in North America, suggesting that CA-CRC may be a growing concern for future generations[103].
 It has been well established that various reverse genetic approaches are ideal in identifying and mapping novel genes associated with increased inflammation and subsequent CA-CRC.
 However, we have recently shown that we can use the common AOM/DSS model of CA-CRC to identify and map novel loci regulating susceptibility to CA-CRC.
 By identifying parental strains for mapping, discordant with respect to their colitis and CA-CRC phenotype, we can increase the probability of identifying genetic factors specific to CA-CRC and not factors associated with increased colitis.
 Such loci can then be assessed in human cohorts, with the hope of identifying patients at high risk for colitis to CA-CRC transformation.